SpongeBob SquarePants vs. The Big One: Plot summary

 Mr. Krabs discovers a lot of people are visiting the beach, so he decides to go to sell them Krabby Patties.
 When SpongeBob, Squidward, and Mr. Krabs are on a surfboard, they meet up with Patrick and Sandy.
-Patrick tries to climb onto the board, but he causes it to tip, it collides into a large wave and sweeps the five friends up into separate places: SpongeBob, Patrick, and Squidward go to an island with young surfers, Mr. Krabs ends up stranded in the middle of the sea with his cash register and encounters The Flying Dutchman, and Sandy is taken to a small island where she builds a helicopter from the supplies.
+Patrick tries to climb onto the board, but he causes it to tip, it collides into a large wave and sweeps the five friends up into separate places: SpongeBob, Patrick, and Squidward go to an island with young surfers, Mr. Krabs ends up stranded in the middle of the sea with his cash register and encounters the Flying Dutchman, and Sandy is taken to a small island where she builds a helicopter from the supplies.

 SpongeBob, Patrick, and Squidward are told by the young surfers on the island that the only way to get back to Bikini Bottom is to surf there; unfortunately, they do not know how to.
-Twitch, one of the surfers, tells them that there is one person who can teach them how to surf: Jack Kahuna Laguna (JKL).
+They unsuccessfully try to learn, mostly due to their incompetence.
+Twitch, one of the surfers, tells them that there is one person who can possibly teach them how to surf: Jack Kahuna Laguna (JKL).
 After they find JKL, he comes out of his hut and surfs on an enormous surfboard, which astonishes the three.
-He later says that they have to ride a wave called "The Big One" in order to get back home, or else be trapped on the island forever.
+He later says that they have to ride a wave called "The Big One" in order to get back home, or else they'll be trapped on the island forever.
 They practice surfing for some time, then get ready to ride "The Big One".
-Before they set off, JKL announces that The Big One demands a sacrifice.
+Before they set off, JKL announces that the Big One demands a sacrifice.

 SpongeBob, Patrick, and Squidward ride the wave, which comes to life and eats Patrick's and Squidward's surfboards, and they see Mr. Krabs.
 He was rescued by JKL and drops his cash register into the ocean, so JKL goes to retrieve it and acts as the sacrifice.
-SpongeBob, Patrick, Squidward, and Mr. Krabs are seen surfing on the surfboard and approach Goo Lagoon.
+SpongeBob, Patrick, Squidward, and Mr. Krabs are seen surfing on the Big One and approach Goo Lagoon.
 Sandy's helicopter crash-lands in Goo Lagoon.
-A welcome home party has been thrown for the gang, and JKL returns with Krabs' cash register.
+After SpongeBob and his friends make it back, a welcome home party is thrown for the gang, with Twich and the surfers performing at the party.
+JKL is also shown to have survived and gives Krabs his cash register back.
 The episode ends with everyone dancing on the beach.